ppai27/GoodCabs-Ad-hoc-request--SQL/README.md

 ## 3. Key Features and Highlights

-*(If you need explicit pointers, you could add symbols like “➡” or “•” where relevant.
-Here’s a simple bullet list for clarity.)*

 • Comprehensive analysis on **new vs. repeat** passenger trends.
 • Month-to-month **target vs. actual** trip comparisons.
 • Detailed breakdown of **repeat passenger** trip frequencies (2–10 trips).